-Signal box fire at Newmarket causing train delays for Auckland commuters
+Electrical fire at Newmarket causing train delays for Auckland commuters

-A signal box fire at an Auckland train station is causing "significant delays" for commuters this morning.
+An electrical fire at an Auckland train station is causing "significant delays" for commuters this morning.

+Auckland Transport said due to a signal issue at Newmarket all services on the Southern, Eastern, Western lines would be running about every 20 minutes.

+KiwiRail group chief operating officer Todd Moyle said an electrical fire in a signal cabinet has damaged signalling to the south of Newmarket on the Auckland metro network this morning.

 Mayor Phil Goff tweeted that he had been briefed by KiwiRail about a fire at the Newmarket signal box causing train disruptions on the Southern line.